A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Controller Design

 By subtracting $\dot{s_*}=f(s_*, u_*)$ from Equation (\ref{eq:21}), we arrive the linearized equations in relative coordinates;

-where $s_e$ is the states in relative coordinate system and $u$ is the control variable.
-Before deriving the Jacobian matrices, we re-write the kinematic model equations for the desired trajectory in the vehicle body coordinate system.
+where $s_e$ is the states in a relative coordinate system and $u$ is the control variable.
+Before deriving the Jacobian matrices, we rewrite the kinematic model equations for the desired trajectory in the vehicle body coordinate system.
 The kinematic model for the desired trajectory in the global coordinate system is;

-The same identities in the local coordinate system can be written as by incorporation rotation matrix into the equation and re-arranged by the trigonometric identities.
+The exact identities in the local coordinate system can be written by incorporating the rotation matrix into the equation and re-arranging the trigonometric identities.
 Therefore, desired path equations in the local coordinate system become;

 As seen in Equation (\ref{eq:23}), the coordinate transformation yields the kinematic error model in the local coordinate frame.
-The rate of heading angle deviation can also be defined by using the relative coordinates as follows;
+The rate of heading angle deviation can also be approximated by a small angle deviation around zero.
+These derivations are a simplified version of road-aligned (Frenet Frame) models given in \cite{carvalho2016predictive} by assuming small steering angle as well ($\delta - \delta_d = 0 $).
+In the road-aligned coordinate system, the heading error is expressed as $\dot{\Psi_e} = \dot{\psi}-\dot{\psi_d} = \frac{V}{L}tan(\delta) -\kappa \dot{s}$ where the last term is the definition of desired heading rate and it acts as a disturbance input due to the curvature $\kappa$ in the equations.
+In designing feedback controllers, if we are not using prediction or disturbance compensation, this term can be neglected from the equations in feedback computations.
+The error in the heading angle can be simplified as given in Equation (\ref{eq:24}).

 Combining Equations (\ref{eq:23}) and (\ref{eq:24}) in the matrix form results in the final kinematic error model.

 if the kinematic model is linearized around the vicinity of a desired trajectory for which and